 John’s research interests include the state, development planning, state policy, the labour movement, economic policy, and the changing forms and organisation of work.
 Although he has authored numerous research and policy reports (including NALSU research reports), he delayed work on academic publications until after the completion of his PhD in 2014, with the exception of academic publications arising from his Honours and Master’s theses – the former in Social Science and Medicine.
 John has two books – one sole authored and one edited – scheduled for publication in 2018

 Reynolds, J., Fine, B. and Van Niekerk, R., eds.
-(Forthcoming).
+(In Press).
 Race, class and the post-apartheid South African State.
 Durban: University of KwaZulu-Natal Press.

-Reynolds, J. & Fine, B. (Forthcoming).
+Reynolds, J. & Fine, B. (In Press).
 “Introduction: Revisiting Harold Wolpe in post-apartheid South Africa”.
 In Reynolds, J., Fine, B. & Van Niekerk, R. (eds).
 Race, class and the post-apartheid democratic state.
 Durban: University of KwaZulu-Natal Press.

-Reynolds, J. (Forthcoming).
+Reynolds, J. (In Press).
 “Challenging hegemony within the South African state”.
 In Reynolds, J., Fine, B. & Van Niekerk, R. (eds).
 Race, class and the post-apartheid democratic state.
 Durban: University of KwaZulu-Natal Press.

 Rogan, M. & Reynolds, J. (2018).
 Meeting food security needs in very poor households in the Eastern Cape: the role of own agricultural production.
 REDI3x3 Working Paper, February 2018.
 Cape Town: Research Project on Employment, Income Distribution and Inclusive Growth (REDI), SALDRU, University of Cape Town.